Posttraumatic Stress Disorder Special Needs Factsheet

 What Teachers Should Know

-Posttraumatic stress disorder (PTSD) can develop after someone has a traumatic or terrifying event in which physical or emotional harm was experienced, threatened, or witnessed.
+Someone can develop posttraumatic stress disorder (PTSD) after a traumatic or terrifying event in which physical or emotional harm was experienced, threatened, or witnessed.

 People of any age can have PTSD.
-It can occur as a sudden, short-term response (called acute stress disorder) or develop gradually and become chronic or persistent.
+It can happen as a sudden, short-term response (called acute stress disorder) or develop gradually and become chronic or persistent.

 - violent assaults